 How Do You Fix A Dead Valley?

 Is there a way to fix a dead valley before it becomes a problem?
 There are a couple of ways actually.

-It may not be possible in all cases to avoid some problems with ice damming, or water and debris collecting on your roof, however if you follow these few basic rules you should be able to avoid the worst of them.
+It may not be possible in all cases to avoid some problems with water and debris collecting on your roof, or even ice damming during a winter storm, however if you follow these few basic rules you should be able to avoid the worst of them.